JackWink/tweakable/README.md

 * Inject String Arrays (multi-select)
 * Support injection for non-static fields
 * Actions (call static methods, or possibly non-static methods)
-* Look into generating XML instead of java
-* Or look to generate more efficient java
+* Look into generating XML instead of java or look to generate more efficient java

 ## Progress